NordAct/useless-reptile/Example-Data-Pack/README.md

 - `equipment` - list of models to be used for specified items
   - `item` - item id for which model will be used
   - `model_data` - a single object holding all info on used assets for model:
-    - `texture` - id of texture file, located in `textures` within assets
+    - `texture` -  resource location of texture file, located in `textures` within assets
-    - `model` - id of model file, located in `geckolib/models` within assets
+    - `model` -  resource location of model file, located in `biscuit_roll/models` within assets
-    - `animation` - (optional) id of model file, located in `geckolib/animations` within assets.
-Currently supports only one animation with name `idle` and with no sounds or other effects.
-If not specified, will use placeholder file (`uselessreptile:geckolib/animations/entity/empty.json`) with empty animation.
+    - `animation` -  resource location of model file, located in `biscuit_roll/animations` within assets.
+If you wish for your equipment to not have any animations, specify build-in empty animation file for this dragon (`uselessreptile:biscuit_roll/animations/entity/<dragon_id>/empty.animation.json`)
-    - `cull` - (optional) specifies if model should cull its faces.
-If not specified, defaults to `true`
     - `translucent` - (optional) specifies if model can have translucent pixels.
-If not specified, defaults to `false`.
-If set to `true`, culling will be disabled regardless of what's specified in `cull`
+If not specified, defaults to `false`

 ## `spawn_conditions` file structure
 List of entries with spawn conditions.